Orange-OpenSource/floss-toolbox/README.md

 You need to define in the _configuration.rb_ files the Github organisation at **GITHUB_ORGANIZATION_NAME** and also your GitHub personal token at ** GITHUB_PERSONAL_ACCESS_TOKEN**.

 **You should also have your _git_ environment ready i.e. add your SSH private key if you clone by SSH for example. _gh_ must be installed, and _python3_ be ready.
-Obvisously _gitleaks_ must be installed**
+Obviously _gitleaks_ must be installed**

 # Play with GitLab web API